Site icon Guided Solutions

 Many people don’t realize that automatic enrollment in Medicare (Parts A and B ) only happens if you’ve been actively taking Social Security benefits at least four months before your 65th birthday.
 If you haven’t started taking Social Security yet, you’ll have to sign up for Medicare on your own.

-Maybe you want to know when to prepare for Medicare Annual Enrollment 2023, or you’re asking yourself, “when does Medicare Open Enrollment end?”
+Maybe you want to know when to prepare for Medicare Annual Enrollment, or you’re wondering, “When does Medicare Open Enrollment end?”
 We can help with that, so keep reading.

 There are three (3) main enrollment periods for Medicare, and each has its own requirements and rules.
 Understanding these enrollment periods is crucial for making informed decisions about your healthcare coverage and ensuring the coverage you need when you need it.